jessecambon/jessecambon.github.io/_drafts/Essential-DataScience-R.md

 Now that we have gone through the trouble of manipulating some datasets, we’ll make a few visualizations with ggplot2.
 Ggplot graphs are constructed by adding together a series of ggplot functions with the “+” operator.
 You can refer to [ggplot’s documentation](https://ggplot2.tidyverse.org/reference/) for more information, but here is a quick overview:

-  - The [ggplot](https://ggplot2.tidyverse.org/reference/ggplot.html) function initializes a graph.
-The [aes](https://ggplot2.tidyverse.org/reference/aes.html) (aesthetic mappings) function controls which variables are used in the plot.
+  - The [ggplot](https://ggplot2.tidyverse.org/reference/ggplot.html) function initializes a graph and typically specifies the dataset that is being used.
+  - The [aes](https://ggplot2.tidyverse.org/reference/aes.html) (aesthetic mappings) function controls which variables are used in the plot.
+This function can be included as part of the ggplot function or in a geom function depending on whether you want the effect to be global or specific to a geom function.
   - Atleast one geom (geometric object) function such as geom\_histogram, geom\_point, or geom\_line is included which defines what the graph will look like.
   - The formatting of the chart (such as margins, legend position, and grid lines) can be modified using [preset themes such as theme\_bw and theme\_classic](https://ggplot2.tidyverse.org/reference/ggtheme.html) and the [theme function](https://ggplot2.tidyverse.org/reference/theme.html).
   - The “color” parameter is used for setting the color of lines while the “fill” parameter controls the color of areas.